Learning to Read, Spell and Write in Foundation

-Recommended for - staff working within Pre-primary (WA), Kindergarten (NSW, ACT), Prep (QLD, VIC, TAS), Reception (SA) & Transition (NT).
+Recommended for - Staff working within Pre-primary (WA), Kindergarten (NSW, ACT), Prep (QLD, VIC, TAS), Reception (SA) & Transition (NT).

 Course presenter - Diana Rigg BA(Ed), BEd, CPP(UK), MEd, MSc(SpPath)

-Course length - 4 hours
+Course length - 3 hours viewing plus quiz

 Access to course - 90 days